jaredly/j2/nore/Thoughts.md

 - atom-edit-mode, we're editing an atom. some characters will take us up a level or whatever.
 - selection-and-such-mode, we're selecting a something

+Selection?
+{type: 'edit', idx: number, at: 'start' | 'end' | 'change'}
+{type: 'select', idx: number, children: null | [number, number]}
+// how should I do "multiple" selection?
+I guess allowing for "children" selection.

+OH NICE I can do onMouseDown & swap with a contentEditable, and click to select just works!!!
+Very nice.

+ok so also, I guess if you want to edit a larger node, I can just pretty print, and let you edit free-form.

 ### General, like it could be anything

 This exercise of hand-writing the structured editor is super useful.